No-Bake Viral “Japanese Cheesecake” (2-Ingredient Yogurt Dessert)

 A spoonful of No-Bake cheesecake.

-Want To Watch a Step-by-Step Video
+Watch a Step-by-Step Video

 Watch the step-by-step video above to see how this recipe comes together.